gozumi/abstract-data-types/readme.md

 Create
 ------

-To create an empty queue simply instanitate and _adt-queue_ object.
+To create an empty queue simply instantiates and _adt-queue_ object.

 	var q = new Queue();